 Arthroscopy

-Arthroscopic surgery may be used to assess and address any additional intra-articular damage, such as cartilage injuries or loose bodies, that could accompany an MPFL tear.
+Arthroscopic knee surgery may be used to assess and address additional intra-articular damage, such as cartilage injuries or loose bodies, that often accompany an MPFL tear or related conditions

 Realignment Procedures